Airplane Scatter – Documentation v2.4b

 The profile is built from 100 equidistant great-circle sample points.
 Two running envelopes are computed — one from RX and one from TX — representing the minimum flight altitude to be simultaneously visible from both ends.

 The purple scatter zone floor at each profile point is max(hrx_arr[i], htx_arr[i]) — the aircraft must be above this to be visible from both ends.
+In version 2.4a, a two-pass topography check uses this exact array to penalize or hard-reject aircraft that are physically blocked by terrain during the scoring process (allowing a 500m diffraction zone).

 5.7 · Sweet Spot Corridor Computation